Extremal permutations in routing cycles

-Not all possible combinations of spins produce valid disbursements.
+A sequence $B =(s(p_1), s(p_2), \ldots, s(p_n))$ is called a {\em valid disbursement} of $\pi$ if the spins can be realized by a routing process on $\pi$.
+Not all combinations of spins give valid disbursements.
 The following lemma gives a necessary and sufficient condition for a set of spins to be a valid disbursement.

-\begin{lemma} Let $(s(p_1), s(p_2), \ldots, s(p_n))$ be an assignment of the spins to the pebbles.
-It is a valid disbursement if and only if $\sum_{p\in P} s(p)= 0$. \end{lemma}
+\begin{lemma} Let $B=(s(p_1), s(p_2), \ldots, s(p_n))$ be an assignment of the spins to the pebbles.
+It is a valid disbursement if and only if $\sum_{i=1}^n s(p_i)= 0$. \end{lemma}

-\begin{proof} To see the necessity, we observe that when two pebbles are swapped, one moves forward one step and one moves backward one step, so the sum of spins stays.
-As $B$ is a valid disbursement, the final spins are all zeroes, so the sum is also zero.
+\begin{proof} To see the necessity, we observe that when two pebbles are swapped, one moves forward one step and one moves backward one step, so the sum of spins remains invariant.
+Since $B$ is a valid disbursement, the final spins are all zeroes, so the sum is also zero.

 For sufficiency, we can move the pebbles one by one along their assigned directions. \end{proof}